jnjahncke/reviewer_randomizer/test_chatGPT/README.md

-Here's an example of how you could use the functions:
+Here's how ChatGPT says you could use the functions:

 ```
 reviewers = {